Soopyboo32/soopyv2settingshelp/data/waypoints/create_waypoint.md

 /addwaypoint [name] [x] [y] [z] [r?] [g?] [b?]
 ```

 [name]: Name of the waypoint, you can use underscores in here and it will be replace into spaces when rendered.
+This can have color codes in it.

 [x]: X coordinate of the waypoint, use 'l' for the location of the block/entity you are looking at, defaults to players location.